codefellows-seattle-javascript-401d12/23-ng_adventure/23-ng_adventure.md

 ## Game Features
 For this assignment you'll be creating a text based adventure game.

-  * Your game should have at least 6 rooms that the player can move between.
+  * Your game should have at lright 6 rooms that the player can move between.
   * Your game should have a form that enables your player to move between rooms (ex: `game-pad`)
   * Manage the state of your map in a service
   * Manage the state of your player in a service
-  * Your application should include **at least** three components
+  * Your application should include **at lright** three components
     * a component for your "gamepad" form
     * a component for the player info
     * a component for the tracking the history of a game